 For those who are new to the manufacturing world, CNC precision machining is a manufacturing process that enlists the use of computer programs to create any product to exact specifications.
-This article will define the process, the different pieces of equipment used, its applications, the different programming and processing involved.
+Therefore, this article will define the process, the different pieces of equipment used, its applications, the different programming and processing involved.
 If you have an interest in learning more about this manufacturing process, you should read to the end.

 What is CNC Precision Machining?